An analysis on stochastic Lanczos quadrature with asymmetric quadrature nodes: Basics of the Stochastic Lanczos quadrature method

-There are various approaches \cite{LI20} to estimate the trace term in equation \eqref{eq1} but this note would focus on the stochastic Lanczos quadrature (SLQ) method \cite{BFG96,UCS17}.
-For readers who are interested in other methods, please refer to papers regarding inducing points methods \cite{QR05,QRW07}, randomized low-rank approximation methods \cite{AAI17,LZ20}, Chebyshev polynomial-based methods \cite{HMS15, DE17}, and methods that utilize variance reduction in trace estimation, such as Hutch++ and improved algorithms based on that \cite{M21,P22,E23}.
+For a real symmetric matrix $A \in \mathbb{R}^{n\times n}$ and a matrix function $f$ defined on the spectrum of $A$, there are various approaches to estimate the trace of matrix functions $\tr(f(A))$.
+Readers are referred to inducing points methods \cite{QR05,QRW07}, randomized low-rank approximation methods \cite{AAI17,LZ20}, Chebyshev polynomial-based methods \cite{HMS15, DE17}, and methods that utilize variance reduction in trace estimation, such as Hutch++ and improved algorithms based on that \cite{M21,P22,E23}.
+This note focuses on the stochastic Lanczos quadrature (SLQ) method \cite{BFG96,BG96,UCS17,CK21}.